ENVIRONMENTAL IMPACT ASSESSMENT

 Verde’s in-house expertise in the main EIA disciplines and strategic partnerships enables us to efficiently project manage the EIA process, including:

-Why an Environmental Impact Assessment is required
+Requirements for an Environmental Impact Assessment

 European Legislation requires member states of the EU to carry out assessments of the environmental impact of certain public and private projects before they are allowed to go ahead.
 The Directive is implemented in Ireland by the Planning and Development Act 2000 (as amended) and the Planning and Development Regulations 2001 (as amended) and is governed by the European Communities (Environmental Impact Assessment) Regulations.
 The need to undergo Environmental Impact Assessment is closely linked with the Planning Process in the Irish jurisdiction.